MalcolmorianVII/seqbox/README.md

 For specific test functions having a certain pattern use this command:
 - ```pytest test_check_fxns.py -k pattern``` e.g. To run all the test functions that have **check_pangolin_result** substring in their name we can run `pytest test_check_fxns.py -k check_pangolin_result`

-**Note**:All the tests in this module are in one category hence can not be divided into further groups

-# Category2: Get functionality
+# Category 2: Get Tests

-# Category3: Add functionality
+# Category 3: Add Tests